 Plexon Inc is excited to announce a partnership with Modular Bionics™ Inc. to offer the N-Form® for research applications.
 The N-Form® array is a customizable, chronically implanted, 3D micro electrode array for use in long-term recording experiments.
 The electrodes are made of platinum/iridium material.
 This microelectrode array is capable of recording up to 100 channels.

 Plexon’s very popular and robust, multi-use, multi-site linear electrode most often used for acute studies with larger animals such as primates.
 The U-Probe is capable of single electrode, stereotrode, and tetrode configurations.
 Fluid capillaries and optic fibers can be placed anywhere on this neural probe.

 The newest addition to the Plexon probe family– a multi-use, multi-site linear electrode with a solid stainless steel tip.
 This new design provides researchers with a more robust tip option.
 The S-Probe is capable of single electrode, stereotrode, and tetrode configurations.
-Fluid capillaries and optic fibers can be placed anywhere on this probe.
+Fluid capillaries and optic fibers can be placed anywhere on this neural probe.

 Plexon’s second generation robust, multi-use, multi-site linear electrode.
 This multi electrode probe features a conical-shaped tip for both ease of penetration and reduction of trauma to the brain upon entry.
-The tapered tip of the V-Probe permits recording site to be closer to tip of probe.
+The tapered tip of the V-Probe permits recording site to be closer to tip of neural probe.